-More than $100,000 in property reported stolen from Old Beatty Ford Road site - Salisbury Post
+Blotter: More than $100,000 in property reported stolen from Old Beatty Ford Road site - Salisbury Post

-More than $100,000 in property reported stolen from Old Beatty Ford Road site
+Blotter: More than $100,000 in property reported stolen from Old Beatty Ford Road site

 SALISBURY — The Rowan County Sheriff’s Office says thieves made off with $100,000 in scrap and other items from a site on Old Beatty Ford Road owned by Old Carolina Brick.